slipx06/sunsynk-power-flow-card/README.md

 * Hide all solar data if not installed.
 * "Use Timer" setting and "Energy Pattern" setting (Priority Load or Priority Battery) shown as dynamic icons with ability to hide if not required.
 * Panel mode for bigger card
-* We all like a little colour.
-Modify the inverter colour
+* Customisable - Change colours and inverter image

 ## Screenshots
 Note that the inverter image was changed after version 1.0.5 to create a more unified look and feel.
 I need to update the screenshots